-A student has ACT or SAT scores at a minimum level (see chart below).
+A student has ACT or SAT scores at a minimum level.
 ACT/SAT scores must be on file before an exception to the placement testing requirement will be approved.
-NOTE: ACT, SAT, COMPASS, or ACCUPLACER scores must be no more than 3 years old.
+NOTE: ACT, SAT, COMPASS, or ACCUPLACER scores and high school transcripts must be no more than 5 years